Harlem’s Fashion Row NYFW Event Was A Celebration Of Black Talent

 “

-“Designers of color have stood the test of time, [... and] we are steadfast, unmovable, and here to stay.”
+“Designers of colour have stood the test of time, [... and] we are steadfast, unmovable, and here to stay.”

 - Brandice Daniel, Founder of Harlem's Fashion Row